 Currently, Illinois is one of the few remaining states that has yet to implement a motorcycle helmet law.
-For years, the lack of an Illinois motorcycle helmet law has been a point of contention amongst liberty-minded folks and motorcycle safety advocacy organizations in the state.
+For years, the lack of an Illinois motorcycle helmet law has been a point of contention among liberty-minded folks and motorcycle safety advocacy organizations in the state.
 As you can see from this map, the lack of a helmet law in Illinois makes this state stand out from most others that enforce motorcycle helmet safety law.

-A recent Fox News article tracked the changes and developments of motorcycle helmet laws in the Midwest.
-Michigan is an example of one state that has abolished motorcycle helmet laws, and that has seen a drastic increase in health-care costs associated with injured riders as a result.
-For over 40 years, Michigan required that riders wear a helmet.
-Before the law was amended, the average claim for an injured biker was about $5,410.
+To see one effect of motorcycle helmet laws, it’s useful to take a look at another Midwest state.
+Michigan relaxed its motorcycle helmet laws in 2012, and the state has seen a drastic increase in health-care costs associated with injured riders as a result.
+For more than 40 years, Michigan required that all riders wear a helmet, and before the law was amended, the average claim for an injured biker was about $5,410.
 After the amended law went into force, the average claim for injured riders rose to about $7,257.
-It is clear that insurance companies stand to benefit from the lack of motorcycle helmet injury laws in states like Michigan and Illinois.
+It is clear that insurance companies stand to benefit from weak or nonexistent motorcycle helmet injury laws.

 Illinois’ History of Motorcycle Helmet Laws

-At one point, the Illinois legislature adopted a motorcycle helmet law.
-This type of law was adopted in 1968.
-The law was later overturned by the Illinois Supreme Court as an “unconstitutional abuse of police power” in the case of People v.
+The Illinois legislature adopted a motorcycle helmet law in 1968.
+However, the law was later overturned by the Illinois Supreme Court as an “unconstitutional abuse of police power” in the case of People v.
 Fries.
-The issue was again raised in 2009 with the Illinois Senate.
-Motorcyclists would have been required to wear helmets with chain straps under this law, but the law was ultimately rejected and did not pass.
+The issue was again raised in 2009 in the Illinois Senate.
+Motorcyclists would have been required to wear helmets with chin straps under this law, but the measure was ultimately rejected.
 Today, Illinois continues to remain without a motorcycle helmet law in force.

 Benefits of Motorcycle Helmet Laws

-There are 19 states that currently have a universal helmet law.
+Nineteen states currently have a universal helmet law.
 This means that all motorcycle drivers on the road must wear a helmet regardless of their age.

-The states that do not currently have motorcycle helmet laws include Illinois, Iowa and New Hampshire.
-The riders in these states who do not want these laws are often liberty-minded and argue that it should be a free choice to wear a helmet or refrain from wearing one.
-These riders advocate for “freedom from helmet laws.”
+The states that do not currently have motorcycle helmet laws include Illinois, Iowa, and New Hampshire.
+The riders in these states who do not want these laws are often liberty-minded and argue that it should be a choice to wear a helmet or refrain from wearing one.

-Those who are on the opposite side of the debate cite the increased healthcare costs, increased fatality rates and increased injury rates as the need for helmet laws.
+Those who are on the opposite side of the debate cite the increased health-care costs, increased fatality rates, and increased injury rates as pointing to the need for helmet laws.
 Advocates for highway safety believe that motorcycle helmet laws contribute to reduced fatality rates on the roads and also help prevent serious head injuries in victims involved in motorcycle accidents.

 If you were injured as a result of involvement in a motorcycle accident, then you may be eligible to receive damages in your case.
-Even if you were not wearing a helmet, this does not preclude you from being able to receive damages.
+Even if you were not wearing a helmet, this does not preclude you from being able to get compensation.
+In fact, the lack of an Illinois motorcycle helmet law may actually work in your favor and ensure that you have the right to receive damages.
 An experienced Illinois motorcycle accident lawyer is ready to take a look at your case and help you understand the legal remedies available to you.
-The lack of an Illinois motorcycle helmet law may actually work in your favor within your case and ensure that you have the right to receive damages.
-Contact us today for a free, no obligation consultation.
+Contact us today for a free, no-obligation consultation.